metabase/metabase/docs/configuring-metabase/appearance.md

 ![Chart colors](./images/chart-colors.png)

 You can choose up to 24 hex values.
 If you choose fewer than 24 colors, Metabase will auto-generate colors to fill in the rest of the values.
-One misconception you might get is that the chart will show up with the same order in which you select your colors.

-Metabase will use the color palette you have selected but not in the order it was selected.
-For example in a chart with series Metabase checks the colors and sees if colors are similar to each other on the color that picked before or after, and then generates a new color.
+And don't bother ordering the colors here, as their order doesn't apply to the order of colors for series on charts.
+When building a chart, Metabase will select colors to make each series easy to distinguish.

 Custom colors are unavailable for: